Today I’m sharing an update on our yard renovation and our gorgeous checkerboard paver patio!

 Remember our painted striped concrete patio?
 It’s still here!
 Only a section was hammered out to save on costs of ripping out the entire slab.

 Drainage rock was put everywhere else.

-Old drainage pipes were also replaced.
+Old drainage pipes were also replaced in the backyard.

 The artificial turf has just arrived this week so we’re hoping they can get it installed next week!